Why Pursue an M.A. in History of Christianity?

 The History of Christianity program at Wheaton College provided opportunities to explore the richness and complexity of the history of the church.— Allison Brown M.A., '15, Writer and Editor, Museum of the Bible, Oklahoma City, OK

 Our program offers training in the discipline of Christian history by equipping students with a comprehensive knowledge of the Christian story across two millennia as it has intersected with social, political, economic, racial, gender, and cultural factors in the context of global history.
 To that end, students will receive training in social history, historical theology, and the history of biblical interpretation.

 Our program models and encourages methodologically sound integrative thinking for Christians in the field of history.
 Through mentoring as well as courses such as “Vocation Formation” and “Historiography,” graduate students will have opportunities to reflect, discern, and prepare for their calling.
 They will be encouraged and equipped to use their gifts as faithful scholars in a variety of contexts, whether for the academy, for the church, or for society.
 We believe that knowing Christian history is vital to the Christian faith and ministry.

-Though not required, interested students have the opportunity to select a concentration in one of the three periods of study: Early Christianity, Reformation Christianity, or Modern Christianity.
-For those in pursuit of doctoral studies, this option of selecting a concentration is highly recommended.
+Though not required, interested students have the opportunity to select an area of emphasis in one of the three periods of study: Early Christianity, Reformation Christianity, or Modern Christianity.
+For those in pursuit of doctoral studies, this option of selecting an area of emphasis is highly recommended.

 Explore the life and thought of the Christian church in its first seven centuries through the teaching, research, and publications of the Wheaton Center for Early Christian Studies.